 Microdata files from previous years reflect the latest available census-based controls.
 Although the most recent change in population controls had relatively little impact on summary measures such as averages, medians, and percentage distributions, it did have a significant impact on levels.
 For example, use of Census 2010-based controls results in about a 0.2 percent increase from the 2000 census-based controls in the civilian noninstitutionalized population and in the number of families and households.
 Thus, estimates of levels for data collected in 2012 and later years will differ from those for earlier years by more than what could be attributed to actual changes in the population.
 These differences could be disproportionately greater for certain population subgroups than for the total population.
-Users should also exercise caution because of changes caused by the phase-in of the Census 2000 files (see "Basic CPS").4 During this time period, CPS data were collected from sample designs based on different censuses.
-Three features of the new CPS design have the potential of affecting published estimates: (1) the temporary disruption of the rotation pattern from August 2004 through June 2005 for a comparatively small portion of the sample, (2) the change in sample areas, and (3) the introduction of the new Core-Based Statistical Areas (formerly called metropolitan areas).
-Most of the known effect on estimates during and after the sample redesign will be the result of changing from 1990 to 2000 geographic definitions.
+Users should also exercise caution because of changes caused by the phase-in of the Census 2010 files (see "Basic CPS").4 During this time period, CPS data were collected from sample designs based on different censuses.
+Two features of the new CPS design have the potential of affecting published estimates: (1) the temporary disruption of the rotation pattern from August 2014 through June 2015 for a comparatively small portion of the sample and (2) the change in sample areas.
+Most of the known effect on estimates during and after the sample redesign will be the result of changing from 2000 to 2010 geographic definitions.
 Research has shown that the national-level estimates of the metropolitan and nonmetropolitan populations should not change appreciably because of the new sample design.
 However, users should still exercise caution when comparing metropolitan and nonmetropolitan estimates across years with a design change, especially at the state level.